anurag-327/PolymathAIProject/README.md

 # Getting Started
-### This project has been submitted by Anurag Srivastav as part of assignment submitted to PlymathAI as my assignment for Next Js Frontend Internship.I would like to thank tanmay sir and PolymathAi for providing me this opportunity.
+ This project has been submitted by Anurag Srivastav as part of assignment to PolymathAI for Next Js Frontend Internship.I would like to thank tanmay sir and PolymathAi for providing me this opportunity.

 ## tech Stack
   1- Next Js - as frontend framework